How can I troubleshoot database connection errors on WordPress-based applications hosted in Lightsail?

 define('WP_ALLOW_REPAIR' ,true);

-Sometimes databases reside on a remote database server.
-If the database server doesn't allow remote connections from the instance hosting the website, then you can't connect to the database.
-To troubleshoot this, do the following:
+If the database server doesn't allow remote connections from the instance that's hosting the website, then you can't connect to the database.
+It's a best practice to store the website database in a Lightsail managed database for high availability and security.

 define('DB_HOST', '192.168.22.9');

-2. Try to telnet from the server to the remote server on port 3306.
-If you can't connect, then remote connections aren't allowed in the database configuration on the remote server.
-Or, there's a firewall on the remote server that's blocking the connection.
-Contact the external database owner or support for assistance allowing connections from your Lightsail instance.
+3. If you can't connect, then the remote server's database configuration doesn't allow remote connections.
+A firewall on the remote server might also block your connection.
+Contact the external database owner or support team to set up connections from your Lightsail instance.

-Note: The following file paths and commands might change depending on whether your Lightsail WordPress instance uses MySQL or MariaDB.
-Also, the file paths and commands vary depending on whether the instance uses native Linux system packages (Approach A), or if it's a self-contained installation (Approach B).
-To identify the database server type and which approach to follow, run the following commands:
+To check if your database service is down, determine whether your Lightsail WordPress instance uses MySQL or MariaDB as a server type.
+Also, check whether the instance uses native Linux systems or a server that's a self-contained installation.
+To identify the server type and approach, run the following commands:

 test ! -f "/opt/bitnami/common/bin/openssl" && echo "Approach A" || echo "Approach B"